0xCardinal/actsense/backend/tests/TROUBLESHOOTING.md

 - Tests check `if len(issues) > 0:` before asserting
 - Some tests allow for cases where detection may vary
-- Check the actual detection logic in `rules/security.py` and `rules/best_practices.py`
+- Check the actual detection logic in `rules/security.py`

 ### Issue: TruffleHog not found